 $registry = New-AzContainerRegistry -ResourceGroupName "myResourceGroup" -Name "myContainerRegistry007" -EnableAdminUser -Sku Basic

 In this quickstart you create a Basic registry, which is a cost-optimized option for developers learning about Azure Container Registry.
-For details on available service tiers, see Container registry SKUs.
+For details on available service tiers, see Container registry service tiers.

 Log in to registry

 Before pushing and pulling container images, you must log in to your registry.
 To keep this quickstart brief, enable the admin user on your registry with the Get-AzContainerRegistryCredential command.
 In production scenarios you should use an alternative authentication method for registry access, such as a service principal.

 $creds = Get-AzContainerRegistryCredential -Registry $registry